 Top 5 Things to Do on Santa Cruz Island

 Santa Cruz Island’s coastline is littered with dozens of sea caves just waiting to be explored.
-On a calm day, you can wriggle your way into the deepest caverns that are so dark a headlamp is necessary to navigate the small passageways.
-Entering the caves does require some finesse and local knowledge, so it’s worth considering a three-hour guided kayak tour with Channel Islands Outfitters.
+From Elephant’s Belly to Marge Simpson to Green Room to Limbo they all have unique names based on their features.
+Some of the caves you enter from one side and come out another, navigating the small passageways.
+Entering the caves does require some finesse and local knowledge, so it’s worth considering a kayak tour.
+For summer 2017 the National Park Service as selected one authorized kayak guiding and outfitting concession for the Scorpion Anchorage area on Santa Cruz Island.
+The Santa Barbara Adventure Company runs and operates the Channel Islands Adventure Company which offers tours that range from 1.5 hours of paddling to 5 hours of paddling.
 Even if conditions force you to skip the caves, you will be mesmerized by the 600-foot vertical cliffs as you slowly glide over the giant kelp beds that hug the coastline.
-Encounters with California sea lions and harbor seals are also a common occurence, so have that camera ready.
+Kayak tours are offered yearround with the best conditions for the caves generally from June to October.
+Encounters with California sea lions and harbor seals are also a common occurrence, so have that camera ready.

 2) Snorkeling or Diving

 In order to experience all that the Channel Islands have to offer, you need to take a peek below the surface.
-California sea lions, and the garibaldi, which resembles a giant goldfish, playfully lurk in the kelp forests, and sightings are almost guaranteed.
+California sea lions, and the Garibaldi, which resembles a giant goldfish, playfully lurk in the kelp forests, and sightings are almost guaranteed.
 Excellent snorkeling exists directly off the beach at Scorpion Anchorage where the ferry lands on Santa Cruz Island.
+You can rent snorkeling on the island from the Santa Barbara/Channel Islands Adventure Company at their “Snorkeling Hut”.
+If you keep walking past the bathrooms and the visitor center towards the campground you’ll find their hut on the right.
+It is $25 for a snorkeling bundle that includes mask, fins, and snorkel.
 If you want to go deep, check out Santa Barbara Divers in the Ventura Harbor.
 They have regularly scheduled trips out to the islands and rent all the equipment you need, including that heavy-duty wetsuit that you’ll want for those frigid water temps.

 Photo Source: Chris Nelson

 Santa Cruz Island has over 15 trails ranging from an easy half-mile stroll to a strenuous 18-mile trek.
 And those who are willing to hoof it to the top of the ridge will be rewarded with expansive views that on a clear day extend all the way to Santa Barbara.
+Depending on how long you have on the island the 5-mile Potato Harbor hike offers incredible coastal views almost the entire way including of pristine Potato Harbor.
 Bring some binoculars for a chance of seeing whales and keep an eye out for eagles and the ridiculously cute four-pound Channel Island fox.
+If you don’t have a lot of time the Cavern Point Loop is only 2 miles and drops you right near the ferry area to catch your boat home.
+Scorpion Canyon is also a great place to head for exploration, especially if you are looking for a bit of shade.
+Exploring Scorpion Canyon gives you your best opportunity to see the unique island scrub-jay.
 For a full list of trails and a hiking map, see this page on the Channel Islands National Park website.

 4) Whale Watching